syncfusion-content/windowsforms-docs/WindowsForms/Grid/Formula-Support.md

 CEILING(number, significance)

 #### Where:

-* number is the value you want to round off.
+* **number** is the value you want to round off.
-* significance is the multiple to which you want to round.
+* **significance** is the multiple to which you want to round.

 ### CEILING.MATH
 `CEILING.MATH` function rounds a number up to the nearest multiple of significance.

 #### Syntax
 CEILING(number, [significance], [mode])

 #### Where:
-* number must be less than 9.99E+307 and greater than -2.229E-308.
+* **number** must be less than 9.99E+307 and greater than -2.229E-308.
-* significance must be the multiple to which the number is to be rounded.
+* **significance** must be the multiple to which the number is to be rounded.
-* mode is for negative numbers, it controls whether the number is rounded towards or away from zero.
+* **mode** is for negative numbers, it controls whether the number is rounded towards or away from zero.

 ### CELL
 The `CELL` function returns information about a given cell.
 This can be information in relation to the contents, formatting, or location of the cell.

 #### Syntax
 CELL( infoType, reference )

-#### Where
+#### Where:
-* infoType argument is a text string that specifies the type of information to be returned.
+* **infoType** argument is a text string that specifies the type of information to be returned.
-* reference is the cell for which the information is to be returned.
+* **reference** is the cell for which the information is to be returned.

 ### CHAR
 The `CHAR` function returns the character whose number code is defined in the parameter.

 #### Syntax
 CHAR(number)

 #### Where:
-* number is the numeric value to retrieve the character.
+* **number** is the numeric value to retrieve the character.

 ### CHIDIST
 Returns the one-tailed probability of the chi-squared distribution.
 The χ2 distribution is associated with a χ2 test.